RytisBnk/Realpro/README.md

 ### Creating storage folders

-Navigate to realpro/app directory and run the following commands into cmd:
+Navigate to \realpro directory and run the following commands into cmd:
 ```shell
 mkdir storage
 cd storage